MargaretWK/alx-system_engineering-devops/0x02-shell_redirections/README.md

 `12-newest_files` displays the 10 newest files in the current directory.

 `13-unique` takes a list of words as input and prints only words that appear exactly once,words should be sorted

+`14-findthatword` display lines containing the pattern "root" from the file /etc/passwd